 Annapurna Round Tilicho Lake plus Poon Hill Trek offers an opportunity to encircle the whole Annapurna region covering all the major highlights and attractions around the area.
 Initiating from just 1350 meters from sea level at Kathmandu to 4949 m at Tilicho lake and 5416 m at Thorong La pass, this round trek exhibits the diversity in topographical, cultural and in every other aspect that we can imagine.
-From the highest glacial lake – Tilicho to the highest pass– Thorong La, cultural exploration of Gurungs, Magars to Tibetan highlanders, religious blend of Hinduism and Buddhism at Muktinath, fabulous panoramic Himalayan scenery of Annapurna and Dhaulagiri range from Poon Hill; this trip is the ultimate way to get the best of views, nature and culture around the Annapurna region.
+From the highest glacial lake – Tilicho to the highest pass– Thorong La.
+Cultural exploration of Gurungs, Magars to Tibetan highlanders.
+Religious blend of Hinduism and Buddhism at Muktinath.
+And the fabulous panoramic Himalayan scenery of Annapurna and Dhaulagiri range from Poon Hill; this trip is the ultimate way to get the best of views, nature and culture around the Annapurna region.

 If this itinerary doesn’t suit your requirement or if you want to customize it, please feel free to contact us.
 This trek could be customized as per your required time-frame and budget limits.